madprops/airc/README.md

 ---

-`owners`: Array of nicknames.
+`admins`: Array of nicknames.
 They can run all the commands.

-They are able to add/remove admins, and modify permissions.
+They are able to add/remove users, and modify permissions.

 ---

-`admins`: Array of nicknames.
-They have access to some commands.
+`users`: Array of nicknames.
+They might have more permissions than non-users.

 What they can do can be determined through permissions.